sandboxie-plus/sandboxie-docs/docs/Content/RpcCompatibility.md

 `UseRpcMgmtSetComTimeout` is an advanced calling-module-qualified override used when the current binding has not already supplied its timeout decision.
 For example, maintained templates can select different timeout behavior for calls originating in a particular DLL.

-If a matching `RpcPortBinding` contains `TimeOut=`, that value takes precedence over the `UseRpcMgmtSetComTimeout` decision for the binding.
-Although older changelog text described this option as deprecated when `RpcPortBinding` was introduced, current source still consults it in the no-binding case.
+`UseRpcMgmtSetComTimeout` allows different timeout behavior for calls originating in particular modules, such as a DLL.
+Sandboxie checks this setting before looking for a matching `RpcPortBinding` preset.

+If the matching preset includes `TimeOut=`, that value overrides the module-specific decision.
+Otherwise, the module-specific decision remains in effect, even when a binding preset matches.
+If neither provides an override, Sandboxie uses the process's `RpcMgmtSetComTimeout` default.

 ## Sandboxed RpcSs startup